emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `[]`

   List EMQX node names in the static cluster.
-See <code>node.name</code>.
+See `node.name`.

 ### Autocluster by DNS Record